Legal-One/coding-challenge-frontend/README.md

 * representing the data using charts is a plus.
 * unit testing of the code is a plus.

+## Submission:
+Fork this repo and submit your application either via PR or email.
+Add build, test and run scripts to package.json (if applicable).

 ## Happy coding !